naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2024/publications_kdd24/README.md

+# Oversmoothing
+- ORCDF: An Oversmoothing-Resistant Cognitive Diagnosis Framework for Student Learning in Online Education Systems
+- TSC: a Simple Two-Sided Constraint against Over-Smoothing

 # Scalablility
+- The Snowflake Hypothesis: Training and Powering GNN with One Node One Receptive Field
 - Fast Computation of Kemeny’s Constant for Directed Graphs
 - Fast Computation for the Forest Matrix of an Evolving Graph
 - Scalable Algorithm for Finding Balanced Subgraphs with Tolerance in Signed Networks
 - A Fast Exact Algorithm to Enumerate Maximal Pseudo-cliques in Large Sparse Graphs
 - Towards Lightweight Graph Neural Network Search with Curriculum Graph Sparsification
 - AGS-GNN: Attribute-guided Sampling for Graph Neural Network
+- Hypformer: Exploring Efficient Hyperbolic Transformer Fully in Hyperbolic Space
+- Pre-train and Refine: Towards Higher Efficiency in K-Agnostic Community Detection without Quality Degradation